chesnutpc/chesnutpc.github.io/Minimum_Wait.md

 ---
 layout: default
-title: Caesar Cipher Encryptor
+title: Minimum wait time
 ---

-## Caesar Cipher Encryptor
+## Minimum Wait Time

 ### Question
 You’re given a non-empty array of positive integers representing the amounts of time that specific queries take to execute.
 Only one query can be executed at a time, but the queries can be executed in any order.